FranciscoVasconcelos/sciblog/README.md

 - [ ] Clicking a link to the own page refreshes it.
 And the ram gets more used by the webpage!
 - [ ] The website is eating much more ram making the computer slow.

+- [x] Rendering sections from iframes is ommiting text specifically `{% ref some-label popup=true %}` does not show 'of theorem'

 ### IMPORTANT

 As of 11/10/2025 the Brave browser cannot render mathjax...